 Sage Oak provides special education services for students who qualify based on federal and state eligibility guidelines.
-At least one parent/guardian must be present during all special education services.
-Sage Oak meets all requirements under the Individuals with Disabilities Education Improvement Act (IDEIA).
+Sage Oak complies with all requirements under the Individuals with Disabilities Education Improvement Act (IDEIA).

-Students must adhere to the meeting policy which can be referenced on the board policy page on the school website.
+Students receiving special education services must adhere to the school's meeting policy for all services and assessments.
+This policy can be found on the board policy page on the school website.